Datasciensyash/ReviewClassifier/README.md

 # ReviewClassifier

-Model and api to classifiy film reviews on 10 point scale.
+A model and api to classify movie reviews as negative or positive and then map classification results to 10-point scale.

 ---

 ## Dataset

 #### Dataset source
-For training and evaluating model was chosen [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/), gathered at [IMDB](https://www.imdb.com/).
-Dataset contains `50,000` user film reviews with positive or negative label. `25,000` in the test and training part.
-Both classes classes are completely balanced, `12,500` per positive and negative class.
+Model training and evaluation were carried out on [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/), gathered from [IMDB](https://www.imdb.com/).
+Dataset contains `50,000` movie reviews with labels (positive or negative).
+Dataset is balanced: 50% of labels are positive and 50% of labels are negative.
+Movie reviews were divided up into three subsets - train, val, test - with following ratios: 40% train, 10% val, 50% test stratified by label.

 Here a small example of dataset samples: